seriva/container-test/Readme.md

 docker image ls
 ```

-Runtime memory usage was determinded with:
+Container runtime memory usage was determinded with:

 ```shell
 docker stats
 ```

+### K8s deployment

+K8s deployment runtime memory usage was determinded by aggregating memory usage for each pod.
+The memory usage per pod was measured with the [K8s metric server](https://github.com/kubernetes-sigs/metrics-server).

+### Request simulation

+The requests against the `Hello, world!` rest API examples where executed with the `HelloWorldApi/apitest.py` python script.

+# Results

-### Image size and container memory ussage `Hello, world!`
+### `Hello, world!` locally

 Memory was measured after the `Hello, world!` message waiting for key input.